Here’s how to downgrade from Monterey to Big Sur

 To downgrade from Monterey, you need to wipe everything on your startup disk and perform a clean install of Big Sur.
 That’s the process we’ll be taking you through in this article.
 So the very first thing you should do when you decide to downgrade is back up your Mac.
 If you use Time Machine to back up regularly, you can just click Time Machine in the menu bar and choose Backup Now.
 If you use another backup application, run a backup in that.
 If you don’t currently back up regularly, make a clone of your start-up disk using a tool like Carbon Copy Cloner or SuperDuper.

-By the way, if you used Time Machine to backup your Mac before you upgraded to Monterey, it will save time later on in the process, because you will be able restore your Mac from that backup, instead of reinstalling Big Sur from scratch.
+By the way, if you used Time Machine to back up your Mac before you upgraded to Monterey, it will save time later on in the process because you will be able to restore your Mac from that backup instead of reinstalling Big Sur from scratch.

 Additional step for Macs made from 2018

 Most Intel Macs shipped from 2018 include Apple’s T2 security chip.
 You can see a full list of them here.
 Macs using Apple silicon don’t have the T2 but do have the same security features in the M1 chip.
 All these Macs require that you change the security settings to allow you to boot from an external disk or USB stick.
 Here’s how to do that.